 - TomTom Spark 3 reviewTomTom’s GPS watch becomes an even better running partner

 - Best outdoor GPS watches: Top trackers for hikers and adventurersHelping you tackle the toughest terrain on land or in the water

-- The best skiing wearables: GPS watches, HUD goggles and action camsA growing range of wearable tech is bolstering life on the slopes for skiers
+- The best skiing wearables: GPS watches, connected skis and action camsA growing range of wearable tech is bolstering life on the slopes for skiers